Best GPS Watches for Running & Training

 The Garmin Forerunner 570 is a stylish evolution of Garmin’s mid-range running series, serving as the direct successor to the popular Forerunner 265.
 This version marks a significant shift for the Forerunner line by prioritizing aesthetics alongside performance, introducing a sleek aluminum bezel and a more vibrant, high-resolution AMOLED display that peaks at 2,000 nits.
 Notably, it brings “lifestyle” hardware previously reserved for the Venu series, such as a built-in speaker and microphone, allowing you to take calls and use voice assistants directly from your wrist when paired with a smartphone.

-Internally, the 570 is powered by the Elevate v5 heart rate sensor, providing improved accuracy during high-intensity intervals and supporting potential future health features like ECG (though not active at launch).
+Internally, the 570 is powered by the Elevate v5 heart rate sensor, which provides improved accuracy during high-intensity intervals and supports potential future health features, such as ECG (though not active at launch).
 It remains a triathlon-ready powerhouse, supporting over 90 sport modes and featuring advanced training metrics like Training Readiness, HRV Status, and the new Evening Report.
 It also includes dual-band GPS with SatIQ technology, ensuring top-tier tracking accuracy even in challenging urban or wooded environments.

 However, the shift toward a more premium, high-brightness screen has come at a cost to battery life.
-The Forerunner 570 lasts up to 11 days in smartwatch mode (or 10 days for the 42mm version), which is a slight step back from the 15 days offered by its predecessor.
+The Forerunner 570 lasts up to 11 days in smartwatch mode (10 days for the 42mm version), a slight step back from its predecessor’s 15 days.
 Additionally, at its $549 launch price, it enters a more expensive tier without adding major software breakthroughs or offline mapping (which remains exclusive to the Forerunner 900 series).
 Ultimately, it is a “fashion-forward” workhorse for serious runners who want elite training data in a lightweight, modern design that finally looks as good in the office as it does on the track.

 2